 EVs are getting quicker by the day, and now with the increasing look at Formula E and other EV-specific racing areas, EVs can match up to traditional vehicles.
 As EVs require a different style of driving to traditional combustion engines, you’ll need a different approach.
 They’re very torque-y, and acceleration is instant.
 This means that electric car owners might be wondering about EV tuning, and what they can do to make their vehicle more competitive against a gas-powered car over long distances.

 As long as you have the capacity, the battery, the current, and the cabling to move one to the other, you can quite literally ask for more amps to make your EV go faster or dial it down to make it more efficient.
 This is no simple task, however.

 To go about EV tuning, you need to know about coding, overclocking, electrical engineering, and computer programming.
 Be prepared that you’re dealing with an entirely different system, and your previous knowledge of engines will be mostly useless.
 For example, as Michael Wein of Audi explains it:

-“…in internal combustion vehicle programs, each system could be developed more or less independently — but in an electric vehicle, the battery, motor, cooling, chassis, transmission, and electronics, and even the suspension, are all developed as a complete package in a single, very large team.
+“In an electric vehicle, the battery, motor, cooling, chassis, transmission, and electronics, and even the suspension, are all developed as a complete package in a single, very large team.
 The resulting systems work much faster and in complete harmony with each other — and are in fact already engineered to maximize performance as much as possible.”

 It’s difficult to deny the change coming to the automotive industry, and it’s certainly already underway.
 We’re intrigued to see what the future has in store when it comes to modifying electric vehicles.
 As put by Advance Auto Parts: